Tag Requirements for Different Data Types

-A correct set of tags should be specified in metadata when adding files to the system folders so that the analyzers would process them correctly.
+A correct set of tags should be specified when adding files to the system folders so that the neural networks would process them correctly.
+You can always find the full information on tags and how to work with them in our documentation for developers.

-Following tag types should be specified in the system for video files
+The following tag types should be specified in the system for video files:

 • A tag to identify the data type of the video: